dataprofessor/streamlit-for-llm/content/Lesson-4.md

 llm_chain = LLMChain(prompt=prompt, llm=llm)
 ```

+**Generate LLM response**

+Finally, we'll generate the LLM response by running `llm_chain.run()` while using the newly defined `question` as an input argument.
+Remember the prompt template that we mentioned earlier?
+Well, the question will be appended to the prompt template as
 ```python
 # LLM generated response
 question = "What NBA team won the Championship in the year Michael Jordan was born?" llm_chain.run(question)
 ```